Think QR codes are dead? Think again.

 More than a decade later, we’re seeing higher usage of smartphones, an overall improvement in the abilities of smartphones and mobile-optimized websites becoming the norm (rather than the exception).

 Are QR codes right for your business and overall digital marketing strategy?
-The following are nine ways you can use QR codes so that you can decide for yourself.
+The following are nine ways you can use them so that you can decide for yourself.

 Direct to a landing page or website